By Sue Kira, Naturopath and Nutritionist

 For example, below is a recipe for a batch of muesli which has 21 serves, which two of you might eat for breakfast 10 days before making up another batch.
 If you add muesli to the Menu Planner for Monday breakfast, the ingredients for 21 serves are added to the Shopping List.

-But if you click muesli for breakfast for the following nine days, you would have a massive amount of muesli ingredients added to the Shopping List.
+But if you continue to click muesli for breakfast for the following nine days, you would have a massive amount of muesli ingredients added to the Shopping List.

 So the trick is to click muesli for Monday breakfast.
 Then click the Leftovers button and click onto the following nine breakfasts in the Menu Planner.
 That way there is only one batch in the Shopping List, yet you can see what’s for brekkie over 10 days.